 Social proof will always be your best guiding light when selecting a staking service for your ETH.
 A great resource for additional research is the EthStaker Reddit & Discord communities.

 Loss of liquidity:

 Ethereum’s proof of stake system does not currently allow for withdrawals of staked ether.
-There are plans for withdrawals to be enabled during the next major Ethereum upgrade event— Shanghai— but, at the moment, it is not confirmed that the Shanghai upgrade will explicitly enable withdrawals.
+There are plans for withdrawals to be enabled during the next major Ethereum upgrade event— Shanghai.
+Shanghai is scheduled for April 2023.